 Pond pressed on.
 He ordered “Orleans Guard, charge!” and the men lunged forward.
 The battalion moved through the shattered remains of the 18th Louisiana, with Private Edmond Livaudais recalling “it was truly horrendous” and men were “bathed in their blood” and asked “for water and help.”

 The Orleans Guard made a superb effort.
 The flag, which was held up but the flagstaff from Fort Sumter, saw four color bearers fall.
-The fifth, Captain Alfred Roman, saved it.
+The fifth, Captain Alfred Roman, saved it from capture.
 Major Leon Querouze, the battalion commander, went down with a wound.
 The battalion lost ninety men out of 300.
 The 16th Louisiana, which was to the rear, did not press its advance.
 Losses were light although Major Daniel Gober had his horse shot from under him and led the men on foot.

 The musket era provided ubiquitous evidence of failed frontal attacks on strong positions.
 The most horrendous was Assietta, one of the last battles fought in the War of the Austrian Succession.
 At that battle, a French army attacked an out-numbered but well positioned Sardinian army and lost 6,400 men, while inflicting only 300 losses at most.
 Pond’s charge was in numerous, if melancholy company.